2004 Indian Ocean earthquake and tsunami: Tsunami

 The sudden vertical rise of the seabed by several metres during the earthquake displaced massive volumes of water, resulting in a tsunami that struck the coasts of the Indian Ocean.
 A tsunami that causes damage far away from its source is sometimes called a teletsunami and is much more likely to be produced by the vertical motion of the seabed than by horizontal motion.

-The tsunami, like all others, behaved differently in deep water than in shallow water.
-In deep ocean water, tsunami waves form only a low, broad hump, barely noticeable and harmless, which generally travels at high speed of 500 to 1000 km/h; in shallow water near coastlines, a tsunami slows down to only tens of kilometres per hour but, in doing so, forms large destructive waves.
+The tsunami, like all the others, behaved differently in deep water than in shallow water.
+In deep ocean water, tsunami waves form only a low, broad hump, barely noticeable and harmless, which generally travels at the high speed of 500 to 1000 km/h; in shallow water near coastlines, a tsunami slows down to only tens of kilometres per hour but, in doing so, forms large destructive waves.
 Scientists investigating the damage in Aceh found evidence that the wave reached a height of 24 m when coming ashore along large stretches of the coastline, rising to 30 m in some areas when travelling inland.
-Radar satellites recorded the heights of tsunami waves in deep water: maximum height was at 600 mm two hours after the earthquake, the first such observations ever made.
+Radar satellites recorded the heights of tsunami waves in deep water: the maximum height was at 600 mm two hours after the earthquake, the first such observations ever made.

 According to Tad Murty, vice-president of the Tsunami Society, the total energy of the tsunami waves was equivalent to about 5 MtonTNT, which is more than twice the total explosive energy used during all of World War II (including the two atomic bombs) but still a couple of orders of magnitude less than the energy released in the earthquake itself.
 In many places, the waves reached as far as 2 km inland.